 The scent of a peach is directly correlated to the taste.
 If you give it a whiff and smell nothing, that likely means it'll taste like nothing, too.
-This isn’t always the case (depending on the varietal you’re shopping for), but generally speaking, stone fruits you’ll find at the farmer’s market should be noticeably fragrant.
+This isn’t always the case (depending on the variety), but generally speaking, stone fruits you’ll find at the farmer’s market should be noticeably fragrant.

 A gentle press of a peach will tell you a lot.
 Squeeze on the side or at the stem: if it’s slightly soft (it should give to a bit of pressure), this means the fruit is ripe.
 Firmness is a sign that your peach is underripe.
 Because you probably want to enjoy your peaches over the course of several days, it’s a good idea to buy a range of ripeness levels.

 Think about when you’d like to enjoy your peaches.
 If you’ll be baking a pie for a picnic that’s today, go for peak-ripeness; if you want to throw them on the grill three days from now, find a few that are firmer and lighter in color.